sumibi-yakitori/sumibi-yakitori/README.md

 ### 📫 How to reach me: ...

-You can reach out to me through any of these means.
+You can contact us at these locations.

 - [rust-jp (Slack)](https://rust-jp.slack.com)
 - [Game Development in Rust (Discord)](https://discord.gg/yNtPTb2)